Ian Robertson, MSW, RSW

 This training is suitable for:

-Client age category: For professionals who work with youth and adult clients (aged 12 years and up).
+Client category: For professionals who work with youth and adult clients (ages 12 and up).

 About the Facilitator: